 Player Profile

-Mid-summer 2020, Jimmy - as he is widely known - became the first fast bowler to reach 600 Test Match wickets.
-A year later, he claimed his 1,000th first-class victim whilst playing for the Red Rose in a Championship match against Kent at Emirates Old Trafford.
+In the summer of 2021, the Burnley Express - as he is nicknamed - claimed his 1,000th first-class victim whilst playing for Lancashire in a Championship match against Kent at Emirates Old Trafford.

 He was surprisingly left out of a Test tour to the Caribbean in early 2022, but he quickly regained his place and has renewed vigour under the leadership of Test coach and captain Brendon McCullum and Ben Stokes.